Sound Card Assembly Guide

 • Triggered by LCC Events: The playback of MP3 files is controlled through LCC commands, enabling dynamic interaction with the layout.

-• Integration with the I/O Breakout Board: Audio streams are routed through the I/O Breakout Board and can be connected to multiple speakers.
+• Integration with the Digital I/O Breakout Board: Audio streams are routed through the Digital I/O Breakout Board and can be connected to multiple speakers.

 • Versatile Audio Control: Each MP3 module can handle separate audio files, making it easy to assign unique sounds to different events or areas of your layout.